Looking for a big orange tomato for bright tomato sandwiches? Time to try the Kellogg’s Breakfast tomato!

-The Kellogg’s Breakfast Tomato is a very-large orange heirloom tomato cultivar known for its vibrant color and sweet-yet-tangy, delicious flavor.
-This big beefsteak-type slicer tomato variety grows on long, indeterminate vines that keep growing throughout the season.
-Kellogg’s Breakfast is a gourmet heirloom tomato variety not often available in grocery stores (but sometimes available at specialty grocers and farmers markets).
+The Kellogg’s Breakfast Tomato is a very large orange heirloom tomato cultivar known for its vibrant color and sweet-yet-tangy, delicious flavor.
+This beefsteak-type slicer tomato variety grows on long, indeterminate vines.
+Kellogg’s Breakfast is a gourmet heirloom tomato variety not often available in grocery stores (but sometimes available at specialty grocers and farmers’ markets).

 Read on to learn all about Kellogg’s Breakfast tomatoes

 The Kellogg’s Breakfast Tomato is an heirloom tomato cultivar discovered by Darrell Kellogg of Michigan (reference: Plants With Stories).
 The variety is thought to have originated in West Virginia.
 The sweet flavor of this slicer tomato made it suitable even for breakfast time!

 Kellogg’s Breakfast tomatoes are very large, beefsteak-type tomatoes that often reach 1-2 pounds in weight.
 The fruits have a bright orange peel and oblate flattened shape.
 The taste is nicely balanced between sweet and tangy.
 Kellogg’s Breakfast tomato plants are indeterminate and open-pollinated.
 The large fruits ripen late season.

 The Kellogg’s Breakfast Tomato is known for its sweet flavor that tends to be well-balanced with a tangy acidic taste.
 Often considered one of the best-tasting tomatoes, these rich tomatoes have a smooth texture, making them perfect for enjoying fresh.

 What are Kellogg’s breakfast tomatoes are very good for enjoying fresh on sandwiches or cubed in salads.
 They add a bright orange color to bruschetta and to chopped salsa.